home-baner

 10.15 to 11.15 AM Keynote Address- “Pre-diabetes - A Ticking Bomb” Padmashree Dr. V. Mohan Diabetologist, Chairman and Chief of Diabetology at Dr. Mohan's Diabetes Specialities Centre, Chennai.

-1st Scientific session: Risk factors of Prediabetes
+1 st Scientific session: Risk factors of Prediabetes

 Chairpersons: